 - Purchase protection & Buyer’s assurance

-Although there’s an $65 annual fee that’s not waived for the first year, the American Express Platinum Air Miles card is still popular since it comes with a good earn rate and a decent welcome bonus in 2,000 Air Miles.
+Although there’s an annual fee of $120 that’s not waived for the first year, the American Express Platinum Air Miles card is still popular since it comes with a good earn rate and a decent welcome bonus in 2,000 Air Miles.
 People like this card since you can use the Amex Refer A Friend program and get an extra 500 Air Miles for every referral.
 Although it’s not one of the best travel credit cards in Canada, I still think it’s decent.
+This card did see some changes recently with the earn rate going up quite a bit but the annual fee doubled.
+The new annual travel redemption benefit where you get 25% of your miles back will be a winner for those who make regular redemptions.
 Read my American Express Platinum Air Miles card review now if you want to learn more.

 Dream miles vs. Cash miles